WireGuard client router on Arch Linux

 Your client router has these LAN IP ranges:

-Your gateway address for clients, on WAN side, shall be that of the LAN IPs of your WireGuard router, specifically:
+Your gateway address for clients, on LAN side, shall be that of the LAN IPs of your WireGuard router, specifically:

 So a client behind the router might use e.g. 10.69.0.2 and fd69:69:69::2.